 Typical anovulatory dysfunctional uterine bleeding may have several months of amenorrhea before menstruation, followed by heavy vaginal bleeding, which often changes to vaginal bleeding after a few days.
 The bleeding can last for a few days or for a couple of weeks.
 It may even cause anaemia.

 The diagnosis of anovulatory menstruation can be judged mainly through clinical examination.
 It can be checked by observing the thickness of the endometrium and vaginal discharge.
 According to whether the menstruation has regularity and the symptoms and signs associated with menstrual period cycle, we can generally diagnose whether it is anovulatory menstruation.

-To confirm the diagnosis of anovulatory menstruation, the diagnosis can be confirmed by color Doppler ultrasound or blood test for endocrine examination.
-You can do a ultrasound during ovulation to see if there is follicle development and mature follicle rupture.
-You can also have blood test to see if estrogen, luteinizing hormone, and progesterone have risen to determine whether it is anovulatory menstruation.
+To confirm the diagnosis of anovulatory menstruation, the diagnosis can be confirmed by colour Doppler ultrasound or blood test for endocrine examination.
+You can do an ultrasound during ovulation to see if there is follicle development and mature follicle rupture.
+You can also have blood test to see if oestrogen, luteinising hormone, and progesterone have risen to determine whether it is anovulatory menstruation.